-Blunt - A stall with the back truck on top of the deck and the tail just below it.
+Blunt - or Blunt to fakie.
+A stall with the back truck on top of the deck and the tail just below it.
 To pop out you need an ollie.

 A blunt to fakie is the best trick on ramp.
-It is challenging to lock in and to pop out.
-You really need to be good to pull these.
-The chance of getting pitched to the flat bottom is pretty high.
+It is challenging to lock in and pop out.
+You need to be skilled to pull these.
+The chance of getting caught on the coping and pitched to the flat bottom is high.

-There are a lot of variations of getting in and out of this stall.
+There are variations of getting in and out of this stall.
 The one you need to know is popping out to fakie.
-You can pop it to rock-to-fakie to get practice but don't waste time with this trick.
-It looks bad and isn't as fun.
+You can pop it to rock-to-fakie to get practice but do not waste time with this trick.
+It looks bad and is not as fun.

 Drop in, rock to fakie, ollie, ollie to fakie, have lots of balance and confidence skating ramp.